Create arrays freely.

 To be honest, that's all I can say about the malloc function.

-However, this is also the biggest problem with C.
+However, this is also the biggest problem with the C language.

 If you forget to free the memory allocated with functions like malloc when it's no longer needed,